 She remembers growing up in Jackson, Tennessee, her father, mother and grandmother, and what set the stage for the work she is doing now.

-She discusses the role West Jackson Baptist Church played in her life and her time attending Southern Baptist Theological Seminary.
+Debbie discusses the role West Jackson Baptist Church played in her life and her time attending Southern Baptist Theological Seminary.

-Debbie remembers the early days of AIDS, coming out as a lesbian, and a conversation with her mother.
+She remembers the early days of AIDS, coming out as a lesbian, and a conversation with her mother.